Decision Procedure for Originating Numbers in SMS over IMS

 Mar 27, 2023

-A previous article clarified the decision procedure for originating numbers in SMS via a Mobile Switching Center (MSC).
+A previous article clarified the decision procedure for originating numbers in SMS via a Mobile Switching Centre (MSC).
 An MSC is a 2G circuit-switched network node, whereas modern 4G and 5G networks can provide SMS over IP Multimedia Subsystem (IMS) connected to a packet-switched network.
 By reviewing the technical specifications and analyzing packets captured in a private mobile network, this article clarifies the answer to how Short Message Service Centers (SMSCs) determine the originating number in SMS over IMS.

 Summary